projectcalico/calico/v2.0/reference/calicoctl/commands/node/status.md

 title: calicoctl node status
 ---

-This sections describes the `calicoctl node status` commands.
+This sections describes the `calicoctl node status` command.

 Read the [calicoctl Overview]({{site.baseurl}}/{{page.version}}/reference/calicoctl) for a full list of calicoctl commands.

-## Displaying the help text for 'calicoctl node status' commands
+## Displaying the help text for 'calicoctl node status' command

-Run `calicoctl node status --help` to display the following help menu for the calicoctl status command.
+Run `calicoctl node status --help` to display the following help menu for the command.

 ```
 Usage: